turgayozgur/messageman/README.md

 # Messageman

-Lightweight, distributed job/worker managing application.
-Everything is a simple HTTP request.
+The lightweight API that handle distributed job/worker & pub/sub logic.
+Everything is a simple HTTP/gRPC request.
 You can use it as a sidecar or a gateway.
 Distributed messages handled by built in RabbitMQ implementation.

 **Important:** The software is not well tested yet.
 Consider making your own tests before using it in production.

 ## Highlights

 * Language agnostic way to implement distributed messaging.
 Best fit for microservices.
-* Everything is a simple HTTP request.
+* Everything is a simple HTTP/gRPC request.
 * Lightweight.
 Written with golang.
 It doesn't serialize/deserialize the message when proxying.
 It only passes the body as a byte array by using fasthttp module.
 * `Sidecar` and `gateway` modes.
 * Super easy configuration.